Shagshag/prestashop-documentation/ProductCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Product.php line 3905
+* This method is defined in [classes/Product.php line 3905](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Product.php#3905)

 #### Arguments